gateway-fm/public-docs/docs/rpc/ethereum/README.md

 ---
 description: >-
-  Below you will find the api documentation for the standard Ethereum JSON-RPC calls that Gateway supports.
+  Below you will find the api documentation for the standard Ethereum json-rpc calls that Gateway supports.
 ---